Franklin Trust Litigation Lawyer

 Franklin Trust Litigation Attorney

 In Tennessee, real property ownership vests immediately upon the death of the owner, according to Tennessee Code Annotated (T.C.A.) § 31-2-103.
 This means that the heirs or beneficiaries automatically become the rightful owners of the property as soon as the owner passes away, even though the estate may still be going through probate.
 This is significant because it grants the heirs legal rights to the property from the moment of the owner’s death.
 However, the property remains subject to any claims against the estate, such as debts or taxes, if the estate’s assets are insufficient to settle these obligations.
-Emmack Probate and Estate Law Group, your trusted Franklin Trust Litigation Lawyer, can guide you with the legal needs of this type of case to ensure your rights are protected.
+Emmack Probate and Estate Law Group, your skilled Franklin Trust Litigation Lawyer, can guide you with the legal needs of this type of case to ensure your rights are protected.

 Property Disputes Among Heirs – When There Is No Will